vnktadithya/Auto-Bidding-Agent/README.md

 ##  Architecture & Workflow

-The system follows a modular architecture where **n8n** acts as the brain, managing the logic flow, while the **Python Backend** acts as the hands, performing the actual web interactions.
+The system follows a modular architecture where **n8n** manages the logic flow, while the **Python Backend** performs the actual web interactions.

 ### Visual Workflow Breakdown